 Use format-specific utilities to view such files and hash values to check if they're identical to what they should be.

-Try not to be the person who tries to open a 200GB compressed data file with nano/vim/joe/emacs, etc.
+Try not to be the member of your class who tried to open a 200GB compressed data file with nano/vim/joe/emacs, etc.

 [De]Compression